bitgato/asobi/README.md

 [`bulk_create`](https://docs.djangoproject.com/en/4.0/ref/models/querysets/#bulk-create)
 while creating some objects.

+>:warning: Databases on supabase are paused after a week of inactivity.
+If you get a
+>500 Server Error during login, it's because the database might be paused.
+Ping me here
+>and I'll unpause it.

 For running locally, it uses SQLite because it makes things easier to setup.

 To use postgres while running locally, make the following changes to